 How do I clean my fountain pen?

 Dirt and grease in the atmosphere and on your hands mean that your pen will become dirty over a period of time.
 A build up of grease on the nib and feeder may also prevent the ink from flowing properly.
 That’s why we recommend cleaning your fountain pen three or four times a year.
 To keep the ink flowing simply flush out the filler mechanism, nib and feeder system with tepid water until the liquid runs clear, then dry gently.
-You may also add a single drop of washing-up liquid to the tepid water to help cut through the grease.
 Holding a lint free cloth against the nib slit will help draw excess water out of the feeder system.
 Do not use detergents, solvents or hot water as this may damage the mechanism or finish.
 Do not put the whole pen under water as this will damage some filler mechanisms.

 Flushing and cleaning the system in this manner should be done each time you change ink colour.